cjbinkowski/SQL/Records Sales Parsing.md

 FROM invoices
 ORDER BY BillingCountry;
 ```
-##### 6. show the invoices associated with each sales agent, include the Sales Agent's full name
+##### 6. show the invoices associated, with each sales agent, include the Sales Agent's full name
 ```
 SELECT e.FirstName||' '||e.LastName as Name, i.InvoiceId
 FROM Invoices i